The Blair Witch Project: Plot

 The film purports to be footage found in the discarded cameras of three young filmmakers who had gone missing.

 In October 1994, film students Heather, Mike, and Josh set out to produce a documentary about the mythical Blair Witch.
 They travel to Burkittsville, Maryland, and interview residents about the myth.
-Locals tell them of Rustin Parr, a hermit who lived in the forest and abducted seven kids in the 1940s; he supposedly murdered them all in his basement, killing them in twos while having one stand in a corner.
+Locals tell them of Rustin Parr, a hermit who lived deep in the forest and abducted seven children in 1941; he murdered them all in his basement, killing them in pairs while having one stand in a corner, facing the wall.
 The students explore the forest in north Burkittsville to research the myth.
 They meet two fishermen, one of whom warns them that the forest is cursed.
-He tells them of a young child named Robin Weaver, who went missing in 1888; when she returned three days later, she talked about "an old woman whose feet never touched the ground".
+He tells them of a young child named Robin Weaver, who went missing in 1888; when she returned three days later, she talked about an old woman whose feet never touched the ground.
 The students hike to Coffin Rock, where five men were found ritualistically slaughtered in the 19th century; their corpses later disappeared.

-They camp for the night, and the next day, find an old graveyard with seven small cairns, one of which Josh accidentally knocks over.
+They camp for the night and, the next day, find an old graveyard with seven small cairns, one of which Josh accidentally knocks over.
 That night, they hear the sound of sticks snapping.
 The following day, they try to hike back to the car but cannot find it before dark and make camp.
 They again hear sticks snapping.
-In the morning, they find that three cairns have been built beside their tent.
-Heather learns her map is missing.
-Mike reveals he kicked the map into a creek out of frustration, which provokes a fight between the trio as they realize they are lost.
-They decide to head south, using Mike's compass and discover stick figures hanging from trees.
-They again hear mysterious sounds that night, including kids laughing.
-After an unknown force shakes the tent, they hide in the forest until dawn.
+In the morning, they find three cairns built beside their tent.
+Heather learns her map is missing; Mike reveals he kicked it into a creek out of frustration, which provokes a fight between the trio as they realize they are lost.
+They head south, using Heather's compass, and discover stick figures hanging from trees.
+They again hear mysterious sounds that night, including children laughing and an inhuman groan.
+After an unknown force shakes the tent, they run outside and hide in the forest until dawn.